“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 1. Increase self-awareness, yes — but do it in ways that enable people to become more of who they are, not more aware of who they aren’t, and definitely not more like McKinsey consultants.

-Don’t ask people to work out which of the four roles they feel most comfortable in and then ask them to become better at the other three roles they find difficult.
-Instead, give people the tools they need to understand more deeply who they are and what matters most to them.
+Don’t ask people to work out which of the four roles they feel most comfortable in and then ask them to become better at the three roles they find difficult.
+Instead, give people the tools to understand more deeply who they are and what matters most to them.
 Help them to become clearer and more confident about their values, their purpose, their priorities, expressed in their terms (Chapters 1, 4, 5).
-And then help them find ways to apply that better, in ways that develop them to become even more of who they are, and add even more value to the organisation.
+And then help them find ways to apply that better, in ways that develop them to become even more of who they are, so that they add even more value to the organisation.

 .

-2. Give people the tools they need to become more aware of the assumptions that they and other people can make in times of change, especially when under stress (Chapter 2).
+2. Give people the tools they need to become more aware of the assumptions that they and others can make in times of change, especially under stress (Chapter 2).
 Use this to improve communication and problem-solving, both individually and as a team.

 .

-3. Give people the tools they need, not to analyse what is happening but to find more opportunities to move forward and choose between them, even when data is scarce and outcomes are difficult to predict (Chapters 3 and 4).
+3. Give people the tools they need, not to analyse what is happening but to find more opportunities in the situations they face, and choose between them, even when data is scarce and outcomes are difficult to predict (Chapters 3 and 4).

 .